dvpuchades/tacitus/README.md

 - Text-to-speech responses
 - GPS coordinate integration
 - Location-based Wikipedia article retrieval
-- Dockerized backend for easy deployment
+- Ollama integration for running LLMs locally
+- Support for multiple LLM models through Ollama

 ## Technical Details

-- The backend connects to an LLM to process user queries.
+- The backend connects to Ollama to process user queries with a local LLM.
 - Location data is stored in SQLite with coordinates and Wikipedia article links.
 - MongoDB is used for additional data storage.
-- Docker containers ensure easy deployment on the Raspberry Pi.
+- Ollama runs the LLM locally on the Raspberry Pi, providing privacy and offline capabilities.

+## Using Ollama

+Ollama makes it easy to run various LLMs locally on your device.
+See the [detailed Ollama setup guide](backend/README_OLLAMA.md) for more information on:

+- Installing and configuring Ollama
+- Managing different LLM models
+- Performance optimization for Raspberry Pi
+- Troubleshooting common issues

+For more information, visit [the Ollama website](https://ollama.com/).

 ## Troubleshooting

-- If the app cannot connect to the backend, verify the Raspberry Pi's IP address and ensure the Docker containers are running.
+- If the app cannot connect to the backend, verify the Raspberry Pi's IP address and ensure the server is running.
 - Check the Raspberry Pi's firewall settings to ensure port 3000 is accessible.
+- For Ollama issues, verify that Ollama is running with `ps aux | grep ollama` and that the model is downloaded with `ollama list`.
 - For database issues, verify that the data directory has correct permissions.